-- 164.School Kitchens: Starting summer 2018, WFP jointly with MEHE started exploring a new modality "school kitchens" as a way to diversify snacks, ensure linkages with the school communities and potentially improve the programme's sustainability.
+- 161.School Kitchens: Starting summer 2018, WFP jointly with MEHE started exploring a new modality "school kitchens" as a way to diversify snacks, ensure linkages with the school communities and potentially improve the programme's sustainability.
 Accordingly, around 20 schools suggested by MEHE and spread around the country were assessed to select 6 that could accommodate cold kitchens for the preparation of sandwiches and fruits/vegetables.
 These school kitchens will be functional in early 2019 and will reach around 10,000 additional children.
-In the meantime, the equipment and refurbishment needs of each kitchen were identified by the unit with support from the engineers of the livelihoods team. - 165.In terms of complementary activities, WFP provides nutrition education in schools with the snacks.
+In the meantime, the equipment and refurbishment needs of each kitchen were identified by the unit with support from the engineers of the livelihoods team. - 162.
+In terms of complementary activities, WFP provides nutrition education in schools with the snacks.
 A nutrition syllabus tailored to different age groups (from KG 1 to Grade 9), was developed in collaboration with the school meals cooperating partner, IOCC.
 As an initial step the materials/lessons and related educational tools were validated by MEHE's school health educators from the WFP-assisted schools during 2 workshops (December 2017 and April 2018).
 The final content was refined accordingly and complemented with illustrations for activities.
 This nutrition syllabus will be submitted to MEHE in December 2018 for compilation within the overall Health Manual that is being developed by UNICEF/MEHE.
-In 2019, the WFP-developed nutrition lessons will be piloted in 25 schools and the health educators of these schools will be gradually trained on the 5 different nutrition themes. - 166.
-While there is no major overlap in beneficiaries of the snack programme and those of wider WFP food assistance to the household, for the Syrian students in the second shift, an overlap may exist with household cash transfers.

-167. Under the CSP, SF in Lebanon is linked to the following outcomes:

-- Strategic outcome 1: Food-insecure refugees including school-age children and crisis-affected host populations have access to life-saving, nutritious and affordable food throughout the year. - The outcome indicators for SF include: enrolment, attendance, retention. - 168.
+In 2019, the WFP-developed nutrition lessons will be piloted in 25 schools and the health educators of these schools will be gradually trained on the 5 different nutrition themes. - 163.
+While there is no major overlap in beneficiaries of the snack programme and those of wider WFP food assistance to the household, for the Syrian students in the second shift, an overlap may exist with household cash transfers. - 164.
+Under the CSP, SF in Lebanon is linked to the following outcomes: - Strategic outcome 1: Food-insecure refugees including school-age children and crisis-affected host populations have access to life-saving, nutritious and affordable food throughout the year. - The outcome indicators for SF include: enrolment, attendance, retention. - 165.
 The snacks are driven by a desire to provide an incentive for school access, to diversify diets, and to create a positive learning environment and cohesion among refugees and Lebanese communities.
-The core programme logic is captured in CSP logical framework. - 169.A baseline food security survey was carried out of the beneficiaries of the snack model for school year 2017-2018 prior the start of the school year.
-This included both Lebanese and Syrian students.
-Together with UNICEF, extensive baseline and follow-up data has been collected for Min IIa beneficiaries (See below details on completed Min IIa impact evaluation). - 170.
+The core programme logic is captured in CSP logical framework. - 166.
+A baseline food security survey was carried out of the beneficiaries of the snack model for school year 2017-2018 prior the start of the school year.
+This included both Lebanese and Syrian students..
+Together with UNICEF, extensive baseline and follow-up data has been collected for Min Ila beneficiaries (See below details on completed Min Ila impact evaluation). - 167.
 The key strategic partners for SF are: Ministry of Education and Higher Education, UNESCO, UNHCR and UNICEF.
-The snacks programme engages IOCC as the cooperating partner NGO.
+The snacks programme engages IOCC as the cooperating partner NGO. - 168.
+Relevant evaluations include: - An impact evaluation of the Min Ila77 model was done by UNICEF's Innocenti centre in 2016-17.
+The purpose of this study was to measure the impact of the program on children's education outcomes and their broader well-being.
+The evaluation could not demonstrate an impact on enrolment or attendance, it did demonstrate however positive impact on household work, subjective well-being and select food-related coping strategies.
+These results mirror expected results from multi-purpose cash, and therefore the links with education were not justified.